Everything to know about the controversy over Jordan Chiles’ Olympic bronze medal - KESQ

 For the next week, the appeals process played out behind the scenes.
 Both parties argued their cases before a panel at a hearing on August 10, according to the Court of Arbitration for Sport.
 Then, later that day, the Court of Arbitration for Sport upheld Team Romania’s challenge.

-The sporting governing body announced it had determined the inquiry submitted on behalf of Chiles “was raised after the conclusion of the one-minute deadline… and is determined to be without effect.”
+The sports governing body announced it had determined the inquiry submitted on behalf of Chiles “was raised after the conclusion of the one-minute deadline … and is determined to be without effect.”

 “The Fédération Internationale de Gymnastique shall determine the ranking of the Final of the women’s Floor exercise and assign the medal(s) in accordance with the above decision,” the Court of Arbitration for Sport said in a statement.